rcrews/docs-website/runtime/7.0.0/howto-storage.md

 title: Data Storage
 publications:

-  - title: Getting Started with HBase
+  - title: Getting Started with Apache HBase
     url: hbase-getting-started/index.html
     description: >-
       Provides information about the operational database cluster shape, and instructions to create an operational database.
 Provides instructions to start, stop your HBase cluster.

-  - title: Configuring HBase
+  - title: Configuring Apache HBase
     url: configuring-hbase/index.html
     description: >-
       Provides information to configure HBase to use it as your